 While ECT uses an electrical current to stimulate the entire brain, TMS Treatment uses a magnetic pulse to encourage a specific network within the brain to reconnect and communicate at a healthy level.
-Below is some information on each to help you understand what each is, and which option would be best.
+Below is some information on each to help you understand each and which option would be best.

 What is ECT

 ECT is a procedure where controlled electric currents are passed through the brain while a person is under general anesthesia.
-The electrical currents result in a brief, controlled seizure that affects the patient’s communication of its neurotransmitters in the brain.
-ECT is typically done in a hospital facility and takes about half of a day to a full day to complete one session and recover from the general anesthesia.
+The electrical currents result in a brief, controlled seizure that affects the patient’s communication of neurotransmitters in the brain.
+ECT is typically done in a hospital facility and takes about half a day to a full day to complete one session and recover from the general anesthesia.
 Most patients will need a friend or loved one to take them home after the appointment.
 ECT is often reserved for patients with severe, life-threatening depression.

 A patient will typically have four to six treatments before improvement is seen.
 ECT Treatment generally is followed by additional rounds of treatments or maintenance ECT, usually once a month or a few times a year.

-Although modern-day ECT has improved and decreased many of its side-effects, there are still risks with treatment.
+Although modern-day ECT has improved and decreased many of its side effects, there are still risks with treatment.
 Some side effects include:

-- physical effects, such as headaches, muscle pain or nausea,
+- physical effects, such as headaches, muscle pain, or nausea,

 How is TMS Treatment Different from ECT?